darren6996140/mysejahtera_0.5/README.md

 For administrator, login to:
 1. Categorize the public users into high-risk or low-risk based on their medical history.
 2. Categorize the public users into priority ranking (1 to 5, with higher the value higher priority) based on their occupations.
 3. Create vaccination centers: location and capacity per hour (i.e., how many individuals can be vaccinated in an hour).
+[DONE]
 4. Set appointment for public users by assigning vaccination center with specific date and time.
 5. Sort the public users according to their postcode, age, Covid-19 status, priority, group, etc.
 6. Generate the list of assigned appointments for a vaccination center and sorted by date and time, containing users’ name, ID, RSVP, phone and risk group.